olilarkin/paulstretch-for-live/README.md

 ## Just want to use it?

-Extensions are a new feature in Ableton Live 12.4.5, currently in beta.
+Extensions are a new feature in Ableton Live 12.4.5 (Suite), currently in beta.
 They won't work in previous versions.

 Grab the prebuilt `Paulstretch-<version>.ablx` from this repo's